-The University of South Carolina School of Law The University of South Dakota School of Law Northeastern University School of Law Quinnipiac University School of Law Elon University School of Law Boston College Law School quirements for the MELP degree as described in regulation IV above.
-A dual degree candidate may transfer a total of nine credits from his/her JD program to the MELP program.
+The University of South Carolina School of Law The University of South Dakota School of Law Northeastern University School of Law Quinnipiac University School of Law Elon University School of Law Boston College Law School

 Except as noted below in this subsection, the requirements in subsection F.1. apply to all dual JD/MELP programs.